kuralayusha/anonim-chat/README.md

 # Very Very Anonymous Chat

-A secure and anonymous chat application that enables users to communicate through unique IDs, built with Next.js and Supabase.
+A secure and anonymous chat application that enables users to communicate through unique IDs, built with Next.js and Supabase..

 ## 🌟 Features